puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 Pods that have already received the update will be restored to the updated version, and Pods that have not yet received the update will be restored to the previous version.
-In this way, the controller attempts to continue to keep the application healthy and the update consistent in the presence of intermittent failures.
+In this way, the controller attempts to continue to keep the application and the update consistent in the presence of intermittent failures.

 Get the Pods to view their container images: